Collection and use of personal information

 In the conduct of our business we may transfer and disclose personal information to overseas recipients, including the United States of America and the United Kingdom.
 From time to time, we may need to disclose your personal information to, and collect your personal information from, other countries not on this list.

 You may ask us for access to, or correction of, your personal information held by us.
+We may require you to provide additional information for verification purposes in accordance with our Terms & Conditions and other policies before we agree to any such request.
+On a best endeavours basis we will take usual steps to correct or provide access within 30 days.
 If we do not agree to any such request, we will provide you a reason.

 There is no fee for asking for access to your personal information, correction of your personal information or for asking us to make any corrections to your personal information.